emilyarkell98/Final-Porject/README.md

 I added functionality using JavaScript, adding functions such as adding items to the shopping basket and having the basket total be responsive.

 What went well: I got a lot of the functionality of the JavaScript working which I am happy with.
+The basic structure of the website is clear, and the use of flexBox worked well for the layout I was looking to achieve.
 Different Next time?
-I've re-started this project and started making a Final Project 2.0 as i thought the overall design of the website was dated and not eye catching.
+I've re-started this project and started making a Final Project 2.0 as I thought the overall design of the website was dated and not eye catching.